 Your settings will finalise and your Windows 8.1 Apps will be installed.

 You should now be logged into Windows 8.1.

-You should now look to using the WSUS Offline Update to patch Windows 8.1 and then start to installing your system drivers starting with the Chipset drivers.
+You should now look at installing your system drivers starting with the Chipset drivers.
 After the system drivers are installed, Dell Backup and Recovery should be installed to make a new Recovery Partition from the Clean Installation.
 See the full A Clean Install of Windows 8.1 for more details if you need additional guidance for these steps.